lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 Changes from -02 to -03:

 * Security considerations linking to the security considerations for the protocols as well as newer recommendations and best practices.
-* Moved "EDHOC Over CoAP and OSCORE" section to appendix
+* Moved "EDHOC Over CoAP and OSCORE" subsection to appendix
 * References for the algorithms

 Changes from -01 to -02:

-* More information about underlying layers.
+* More information about overhead in underlying layers.
-*
+* New subsection "EDHOC Over CoAP and OSCORE" contributed by Marco.

 Changes from -00 to -01:

-Added links to the IOTOPS mailing list and the GitHub repository.
+* Added links to the IOTOPS mailing list and the GitHub repository.
-— Made it clearer that the document focuses on comparing the security protocols and not underlying layers.
+* Made it clearer that the document focuses on comparing the security protocols and not underlying layers.
-— Added a short section on underlying layers.
+* Added a short section on underlying layers.
 Added references to SCHC documents.
-— Changed “Conclusion” to “Summary”.
+* Changed “Conclusion” to “Summary”.
-— Corrected Group OSCORE numbers.
+* Corrected Group OSCORE numbers.
-— Added new section on EDHOC Over CoAP and OSCORE.
-Thanks Marco!
-— Updated cTLS numbers to align with -08.
+* Updated cTLS numbers to align with -08.
 Use “cTLS-08” in tables to make it clear that numbers are for -08.
-— cTLS is more stable now.
+* cTLS is more stable now.
 Seems like cTLS will not optimize P-256/ECDSA and instead focus on x25519 and EdDSA.
 The impact of any cTLS changes are now much smaller than before.
-— Editorial changes.
+* Editorial changes.

 # Acknowledgments
 {: numbered="no"}